ThirtySomething/NAS/README.md

 ## svnExport.sh ##

 On my NAS I've got an SVN server running.
-To backup my repositories without knowing the number of them, I'm using this script.
+To backup my repositories without knowing the number or names of them, I'm using this script.

 ## Setup ##

 Before you can run the script, you have to adjust some variables.
-Because I'm a lazy guy, I don't pass them as parameters.
+They are not passed as parameters.
 At the head of the script you can see

 <pre>
   # location of all repositories